arabnejad/FabCovidSim/README.md

 The surplus is therefore used as a local error estimator, and the multi index in `sampler.admissible_idx` with the highest surplus will get added to `analysis.l_norm`, and then `dummy_look_ahead.py` can get executed again.

 **Note**: if you want to do post processing, do it in `dummy_adapt.py`.
+**Note 2**: the Sobol indices may become inaccurate.
+I think this is due to teh fact that certain dimensions get very little samples, while other get a lot.
+I might be able to fix this by interpolation, but this is on the todo list.
+In the mean time, there is another means of retrieving sensitivity information, see below.